orsonteodoro/gcf2/README.md

 Read everything before continuing.
 Some steps may be skipped or be simplified.

+#### Overview

+* Install scripts from this overlay
+* Update the @system toolchain
+* Build binutils, glibc, gcc
+* Rebuild @system with the latest gcc and glibc
+* Build clang and lld
+* Reconstruct black- and white-list and missing metadata with gen_pkg_lists.sh
+* Rebuild the safer CFIed @world
+* Rebuild the more dangerously risky CFIed @system then world
+* Increase the quality of the build with scan-cfied-broken-binaries with fixes
+* Finalize and polish without debug

+#### Detailed steps

 -2.
 Install repo files:
    * `cp -a bashrc /etc/portage/gcf-bashrc`
    * `! grep -q -e "source /etc/portage/gcf-bashrc" && echo "source /etc/portage/gcf-bashrc" >> /etc/portage/bashrc` (Do only once)